projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 Branch-Specific File Links
 **************************

-Links in the documentation to specific files in the GitHub tree should also be to the branch for that version of the documentation (e.g., links in the v2.5 release of the documentation should be to files in the v2.5 branch).
-You should not link to files in the master branch because files in that branch could change or even be deleted after the release is made.
+You can add a link in the documentation to a specific file in the GitHub tree.
+Be sure the link points to the branch for that version of the documentation.
+For example, links in the v2.5 release of the documentation should be to files in the v2.5 branch.
+Do not link to files in the master branch because files in that branch could change or even be deleted after the release is made.

 To make this kind of file linking possible, use a special role that creates a hyperlink to that file in the current branch.
 For example, a GitHub